 4. Funeral Homes

 Funeral homes can help with funeral costs.
 You will find many funeral homes throughout the country that help people with discounted services.
 Your community has many benefits, including discounted, free funerals, or flexible payments.
 Inquire about the benefits before considering your community funeral homes.

-Religious organizations are another source where you can get funeral assistance during your difficult time.
+Religious organizations are another source to get funeral assistance during difficult times.
 You can contact the fundraising service to help with funeral costs if you are a church member.
 They might arrange money for the funeral of your loved one.

 6. State Help with Funerals